Maximizing Focus for Success: How Music Can Help

 How to Get Maximum Out of Your Day With Music

-Putting on some upbeat tunes before and after work or study sessions can help get you in a good mood and pave the way for a smoother day.
-Whenever you feel engaged and motivated, it’s easier to stick with tasks and not allow distractions to intrude.
-Additionally, certain types of music can have relaxing effects which can be really helpful after a long workday or stressful afternoon.
+Putting on upbeat tunes before and after work or study sessions can help set a positive mood and pave the way for a smoother day.
+When you feel engaged and motivated, it’s easier to stick with tasks and resist distractions.
+Further, certain types of music can have relaxing effects, which can be especially helpful after a long workday or stressful afternoon.

-First, are you going to use the music to study or to work?
-If the former, then make sure the music you choose is of the mellow variety.
-Write down on a sheet of paper a list of your favorite songs in this genre, and upload these tunes to either your iPhone or other equipment.
+First, decide whether you’re using music to study or to work.
+If it’s for studying, choose mellow music.
+Write down a list of your favorite tracks in this genre and upload them to your iPhone or preferred device.

 There are two opposing views on using music to increase productivity.
-One camp states that music will actually the track you from working.
-The other states that you will work better with music.
-The truth is that throughout history, there are many writers, artists, and other creative people who have used music to their advantage.
-For instance, Stephen King will occasionally put on his favorite tunes while writing.
+One camp states that music will actually distract you from working.
+The other believes that you will work better with music.
+History shows that many writers, artists, and creatives have leveraged music effectively.
+For instance, Stephen King occasionally listens to favorite tracks while writing.

 Music and Productivity in the Workplace